binipringle/intro-to-dh/documentation.md

 ### If the site did not render:

 And you had errors you could not resolve, follow the installation instructions in the [Ed documentation](https://elotroalex.github.io/ed/documentation/), replacing "ed" with "intro-to-dh" wherever necessary.
-Ed is the Jekyll theme that I used to build Intro to DH, so if you run into issues when making changes to Intro to DH, see the [Ed documentation](https://elotroalex.github.io/ed/documentation/).
+Ed is the Jekyll theme that I used to build Intro to DH, so once you have cloned Intro to DH onto your computer, if you run into issues when making changes to Intro to DH, I recommend looking to the [Ed documentation](https://elotroalex.github.io/ed/documentation/) for help.

 ---

-## Setting up laptops so that students can access this course without an internet connection

-# Operating system

-On each laptop,
+# To prepare student laptops for using this course:

+The technical skills sessions are adapted to work with Ubuntu, the free open source operating system.
+Ubuntu therefore needs to be installed on all student and instructor laptops.

-1. Install Ubuntu
+# 1. Installing Ubuntu

-Follow this [easy tutorial](https://ubuntu.com/tutorials/tutorial-install-ubuntu-desktop#1-overview) to replace the current operating system with Ubuntu.
+To install Ubuntu, follow this [easy tutorial](https://ubuntu.com/tutorials/tutorial-install-ubuntu-desktop#1-overview) to replace the current operating system with Ubuntu.
 In step 5, choose **normal installation**.
 In step 6, choose **Erase disk and install Ubuntu**.
+You will need a USB stick.

 ---

-# Git

-2. Install Git
+# 2. Installing Git

-Ubuntu’s default repositories provide you with a fast method to install Git.
+Ubuntu comes with Git.
+However, before you start using Git, you have to make it available on your computer.

 First, use the apt package management tools to update your local package index.
 With the update complete, you can download and install Git: